mitch-mooney/AFL/README.md

 AFL_data.R file is to pull data from footy_wire and reorganise it so it may go into a deep learning netural network in predict_model.R

 ## First
-AFL_data.R must be run first, it first pulls the data then creates a data rating based on the Glicko2 rating system from PlayerRatings package.
+AFL_data.R must be run first, it pulls the data then creates a data rating based on the Glicko2 rating system from PlayerRatings package.
+These are then merged so we can incorporate the ratings into the match statistics for modeling.

-Once this is done creating metrics that are known before a match are created.
-You can create your own if you like.
+The code then creates metrics that are known before a match are created such as previous match score difference etc.

 There is a .csv file called fixture which allow you to make predictions about an upcoming round based on the model.
 You just need to fill in the cells with the next rounds matches.
+You only need to do this if you want to test to see how your model goes in prediciting future matches.

 ## Second
 Run the deep learning model through Keras package using the prediction_model.R file.
-For tutorials on how to build your own I recommend Dr. Bharatendra Rai's channel on YouTube https://www.youtube.com/channel/UCuWECsa_za4gm7B3TLgeV_A
+Play with the model perameters and plot the results.
+For tutorials on how to build your own models I recommend Dr. Bharatendra Rai's channel on YouTube https://www.youtube.com/channel/UCuWECsa_za4gm7B3TLgeV_A

 ## Finally
 After running the predictions I've kept track of the performance of the model in round2_fixture_res.csv file.